-- The cash flows expected from the financial instruments must be defined, which has to based on at least two scenarios. - Valuation and revaluation of collaterals is crucial, discounting the cash-flows from the sale of collaterals is an important part of individual assessment. - The defined cash flows must be discounted to the present value. - The impairment of the financial instrument is taking into account the riskiness of cash flows and individual collateralization.
+• The cash flows expected from the financial instruments must be defined, which has to based on at least two scenarios.

+• Valuation and revaluation of collaterals is crucial, discounting the cash-flows from the sale of collaterals is an important part of individual assessment.

+• The impairment of the financial instrument is taking into account the riskiness of cash flows and individual collateralization.

-- The individual cash-flow estimation also has to be forward looking, which has to contain the information about the macroeconomic environment and the future of the financial instruments. - If there is a significant change in the credit risk of a financial asset, the impairment calculation must be reviewed taking into account the new information and risks.
+• The individual cash-flow estimation also has to be forward looking, which has to contain the information about the macroeconomic environment and the future of the financial instruments.

+• If there is a significant change in the credit risk of a financial asset, the impairment calculation must be reviewed taking into account the new information and risks.